elastic/elasticsearch/x-pack/plugin/security/cli/src/main/resources/org/elasticsearch/xpack/security/cli/certutil-http/kibana-readme.txt

 to do any special configuration.

 However, if you are using a CA that is specific to your organisation, then you will need to configure Kibana to trust that CA.
-When your CA issues your with a certificate, you should ask them for a copy of their certificate chain in PEM format.
+When your CA issues your certificate, you should ask them for a copy of their certificate chain in PEM format.

 The "${YML}" file, and the instructions below, explain what to do this with this file.